Home » Bee Farm Blog » Honey » Can You Freeze Honey?

 Can You Freeze Honey?

 When you put liquid honey in the freezer, it becomes a very thick slurry.
-This is a perfectly wonderful way to store any that is not needed for a while.
-Of course, it is not necessary in most cases.
+Perhaps too thick to really pour from the jar but certainly not a solid.

 Why Honey Does Not Freeze Solid

-When the conversion process is finished, we call this “ripe honey”.
-Nectar with an average moisture content of 80% has now become honey with a water content below 20%.
+Nectar with an average moisture content of 80% becomes ripe honey with a water content below 20%.
 With a moisture content that low, honey will not freeze into a solid mass like some materials.

-Not only does freezing not harm any nutritional benefits, it protects nutrients.
-When it is stored for a long time, honey remains good but the color may darken.
+Not only does freezing not harm any nutritional benefits of honey, it protects nutrients and quality.
+When it is stored for a long time, honey remains safe to eat but the color may darken.

-The flavor and color of your raw honey will remain intact in the freezer until you are ready to thaw and use it.
+Freezing protects the flavor and color of your raw honey until you are ready to thaw and use it.

 Freezing Prevents Crystallization

 One major benefit of choosing to freeze your honey is to prevent or slow crystallization.
-This is a natural process but some people do not prefer the texture.
+Actually, honey crystallizes naturally because of its chemical structure.

 It is important to keep in mind that honey will go through a process called fermentation if the water content is too high.
 This is why we want to store it in an air tight container protected from moist air.